jrshoe/spacemacs.d/README.md

-# Emacs for Programming Languages Research
+# Spacemacs Configs for PL

 ## Who can benefit from this code?

 * Emacs users who try learn to make Spacemacs pretty neat without losing core functionalities.
 * Vimmers who write a lot of Coq code per day and want to get rid of CoqIDE.
-* Lispers who want better Lisp or Redex coding experience.
+* Lispers who want better Racket or Redex coding experience.

 ## Screenshots